Coneriys/apache4/docs/content/reference/install-configuration/observability/logs-and-accesslogs.md

 ### Configuration Options

-The section below describe how to configure Traefik logs using the static configuration.
+The section below describe how to configure apache4 logs using the static configuration.

 | Field      | Description  | Default | Required |
 |:-----------|:----------------------------|:--------|:---------|